patricksavalle/rest-api-cheatsheet/README.md

   * 201 - Created.
 Returned on successful creation of a new resource.
 Include a 'Location' header with a link to the newly-created resource.
   * 202 - Accepted.
 Returned to indicated an asynchronous response will be given.
 Include a 'Location' HTTP-header with URL of the future resource.
 See also 102 Processing.
   * 204 - No content (for empty responses)
+  * 304 - Not modified.
+Returned when a client asks for an etag it already received (sent in the request headers).
+See _caching_ below.
   * 400 - Bad request.
 Data issues such as invalid JSON, etc.
   * 404 - Not found.
 Resource not found on GET.
   * 409 - Conflict.
 Duplicate data or invalid data state would occur.